-Any attempt to query an unimplemented SNMP MIB variable will cause the system to return the snmpEnableAuthenTraps variable.
+- Any attempt to query an unimplemented SNMP MIB variable will cause the system to return the snmpEnableAuthenTraps variable.
 The correct behavior is to indicate that the variable requested is not available.
 This will be corrected in a future release.
-[CSCdi04806]
+[CSCdi04806] - If enable use-tacacs is configured without defining a tacacs-server host, then ANY username/password combination will allow any user to enable.
+[CSCdi08070] - On systems without NVRAM, part of the sequence used to determine IP addresses is to send a BOOTP request.
+The replies to these requests are being ignored.
+[CSCdi08893]

-TCP connections can exhibit long pauses in data delivery if the system is attempting to send data faster than the foreign host can use that data.
+TCP connections can exhibit long pauses in data delivery if the Cisco system is attempting to send data faster than the foreign host can use that data.
 This happens most often in cases of protocol translation, SDLC tunneling, remote source route bridging, and X.25 switching.
 [CSCdi07964]